api3dao/vitepress-docs/docs/guides/index.md

 # {{$frontmatter.title}}

 Guides for the API3 ecosystem have been placed here to help eliminate the hunt for help.
-Please go through those that peak your interest while using Web3 oracles and data feeds.
-Most guides are focused on dAPP developers (dAPI consumers) or API providers (Airnode owners).
+Please go through those that peak your interest with regards to API3 products and services.
+Most guides are focused on dApp developers (dAPI consumers) or API providers (Airnode owners).

 Each guide is a complete standalone step-by-step introduction to key services